Calibrachoa Growth and Care Guide

 The foliage of Calibrachoa is just as important as its flowers when it comes to overall plant health and appearance.
 Its small, oval to lance-shaped leaves are typically 1 to 2 inches long, growing alternately along the stems.
 The leaves have a soft, slightly fuzzy texture and a natural resistance to pests.
 This natural resistance, combined with the plant’s sticky foliage, keeps it looking healthy throughout the growing season.

 The trumpet-shaped flowers, though small, are produced in abundance, completely covering the plant with vibrant color.
 They’re available in a wide spectrum of colors, from classic yellow, pink, and purple to more unusual shades like coral, salmon, and black.
+The flowers can attract pollinators, though they are not a powerhouse nor a magnet.
 The self-cleaning nature of the blooms allows for minimal maintenance while ensuring the plant remains visually appealing all season long.

 Is Calibrachoa Annual or Perennial?

 Note also that in Zone 8, Calibrachoa may act as a tender perennial.
-However, gardeners must be patient and wait for last year’s calibrachoa to begin sending forth new growth.
-Not all species are as hardy, and containers located near to a home’s foundation, thereby receiving the residual warmth of the home, are more likely to be “perennial” Calibrachoa in Zone 8.
+However, gardeners must be patient and wait for last year’s Calibrachoa to begin sending forth new growth.
+Not all species are as hardy, and containers placed near a home’s foundation, thereby receiving the residual warmth of the home, are more likely to be “perennial” Calibrachoa in Zone 8.

 Best Varieties of Calibrachoa